-The spectacular coastal walking trail linking the village of Doolin and the Cliffs of Moher and on to Hags Head and Liscannor starts right outside Sea View House.
+The spectacular coastal walking trail linking the village of Doolin and the Cliffs of Moher and on to Hags Head and Liscannor starts just 1 minute walk form your lodge.
 The full trail from Doolin to Liscannor is 18 km long but the section from Doolin to the Cliffs of Moher is 8km long and takes about 2 hrs each way.
-Download the Cliffs of Moher Coastal Walk - Map

 The path brings you up close with the natural habitats of the sea birds nesting along the rugged coastline where the Cliffs of Moher meet the Atlantic ocean.
-There are an estimated 30,000 birds living on the cliffs, representing more than 20 different species.
+There are an estimated 30,000 birds living on the cliffs, representing more than 20 different species.Download the Cliffs of Moher Coastal Walk - Map

-A day trip to the three stunning Aran Islands is a must.
+A day trip from Doolin to one of the three stunning Aran Islands is a must.
 They are an off shore extension of the Burren and are one of the last out-posts of Gaelic civilisation where Irish is still the native language of their inhabitants.
-Ferries run daily from Doolin harbour, with the crossing taking 30 minutes.
-Get a 10% discount on all ferry tickets here.
+Ferries run daily from Doolin harbour, with the crossing taking 30 minutes.Doolin Harbour is a 15 minute walk from The Lodges @ Sea View House.

 Inis Oirr (Inishere) or "island of the east" is the smallest and most beautiful, with so much to offer.
 It has all the amenities larger Inishmore but without the hoards of visitors.
 It is set in glistening crystal clear blue atlantic waters and boasts an amazing beach, rare plants and flowers and a wealth of breath taking scenery.
 Experience the traditional way of life practised by an Irish speaking community of around 300 as you lose yourself on one of the many narrow laneways that divide small flower filled stone walled fields.
 The ruins of a 15th century O’Brien tower house built inside an earlier stone fort can be seen from anywhere on the island.